jdupl/dhtxx-rpi-python3/README.md

 # dht11-python
-Read from a DHT11 sensor from any Raspberry Pi (or Pine64 with [port](https://github.com/swkim01/RPi.GPIO-PineA64))
+Read a DHT11 sensor from any Raspberry Pi (or Pine64 with [port](https://github.com/swkim01/RPi.GPIO-PineA64)) with Python 3.x

 ## Install library